 “Stop saying that and bandage my arm.
 I can’t keep this tourniquet tight for long.”

 Outside Fairness Crossing

 A young buck bounded across her path.
 It sported bulbous buttons where his antlers would soon sprout.
-Pausing for the slightest moment, it rushed away.
+It paused for the slightest moment, then leaped away.

-When she entered the small clearing, children bounded toward her as she dismounted.
+When she finally entered the small clearing, children bounded toward her as she dismounted.

-“Mother Otual,” Phebe exclaimed, reaching out small hands, palms upward.
+“Mother Otual,” one girl exclaimed, reaching out small hands.
 “Did you bring us a sweet?”

 “Rebekah, did you find him?”
 Vincent asked.